Shape-Guided Diffusion with Inside-Outside Attention: Related Work

-\textbf{Image Inpainting} Image inpainting is the task of generating missing regions of an image for object removal, image restoration, etc. Researchers have proposed dilated convolution~\cite{iizuka2017globally}, partial convolution~\cite{liu2018image}, gated convolution~\cite{yu2019free}, contextual attention~\cite{yu2018generative}, and co-modulation~\cite{zhao2021large} for GAN-based image inpainting.
+\textbf{Structure Preserving Image Editing} Various works in image-to-image translation can also preserve structure during editing.
+To accomplish this, some works copy random seeds~\cite{wu2022unifying}, finetune model weights~\cite{valevski2022unitune, kawar2023imagic}, copy attention maps~\cite{hertz2022prompt}, or condition on a partially noised version of the source image ~\cite{meng2022sdedit}.
+There also exist a few concurrent works~\cite{mokady2022nulltext, tumanyan2022pnp, brooks2022instructpix2pix} that were developed independently and at the same time as our work, where we display a conceptual comparison in~\autoref{fig:concurrent-comparison} with additional examples in the Supplemental. (a) While these methods are often able to mimic the general style and structure of the source image, they struggle to perform a local edit where the background is left undisturbed. (b) This phenomenon occurs because these methods solely rely on the textual grounding capabilities of the diffusion model and~\textit{copy} attention maps, which are often noisy and entangle object and background pixels (see ~\autoref{fig:intuition}).
+On the other hand, we~\textit{constrain} these attention maps according to a shape, which can be derived from a user or from a more reliable automatic grounding module such as a segmentation model, thereby incorporating more accurate spatial localization in a training-free fashion. (c) Due to this entanglement, works such as Prompt-to-Prompt (P2P)~\cite{hertz2022prompt} often significantly drift when editing~\textit{real} images (see~\autoref{fig:intro}).
+Our Inside-Outside Attention mechanism mitigates this drift when applied to the inversion process (see~\autoref{fig:intuition}).\\ \textbf{Image Inpainting} Image inpainting is the task of infilling the missing regions of an image.
+Researchers have proposed dilated convolution~\cite{iizuka2017globally}, partial convolution~\cite{liu2018image}, gated convolution~\cite{yu2019free}, contextual attention~\cite{yu2018generative}, and co-modulation~\cite{zhao2021large} for GAN-based image inpainting.
 Lugmayr \etal \cite{lugmayr2022repaint} recently proposed a diffusion-based model for free-form image inpainting.
 There exist variants of GLIDE \cite{nichol2022glide} and Stable Diffusion \cite{rombach2021highresolution, sdinpaint} finetuned for text-conditional inpainting.
-However, these methods were trained with free-form masks without semantic meaning, where infilling the mask with background is reasonable and even encouraged.
+However, these methods were trained with free-form masks without semantic meaning.
 There exist a few training-based methods that use object masks, none of which are publicly available.
 Make-a-Scene~\cite{gafni2022make} trained an auto-regressive transformer conditioned on full segmentation maps of a scene.
 Shape-guided Object Inpainting \cite{zeng2022shape} trained a GAN and Imagen Editor ~\cite{su2023imageneditor} trained Imagen \cite{saharia2022imagen} with object masks for inpainting.
 In contrast, we apply our model on top of an open-source text-to-image diffusion model at inference time.
 Because our method is training-free, it is more flexible and can be applied towards tasks beyond object editing, such as background editing or simultaneous inside-outside editing, as discussed in~\cref{subsec:additional}.